MandyMo/pytorch_HMR/README.md

 9. install pytorch0.4 and some other required packages such as numpy、scipy、h5py and so on.

-10. please read the config.py carefully and change the correspond config.(current resnet50 and hourglass is supported for encoder)
+10. please read the config.py carefully and change the correspond config.(both resnet50 and hourglass are supported for encoder)

 11. run do_train.sh(maybe you should change it's config, if you don't has so many GPU.)